GeorgeWhiting/ang.ry/README.md

 ## Testing

-We opted to set up our own testing environment, rather than using the one given to us by rails.
-We looked into the rails testing framework but we felt more comfortable using one we have worked with before.
-Our choice of test suite was rspec with capybara for front end testing.
-Most of the testing was done on the user interface, with some backend tests covering model behaviour.

-Before running the tests, you have to set up the

 ```
 bundle install                       # Install the dependencies
 bin/rails db:migrate RAILS_ENV=test  # Migrate the test database
 rspec                                # Run the tests
 ```

-This migrates the test database so that the tests can be run.
-This runs the tests
+We opted to set up our own testing environment, rather than using the one given to us by rails.
+We looked into the rails testing framework but we felt more comfortable using one we have worked with before.
+Our choice of test suite was rspec with capybara for front end testing.
+Most of the testing was done on the user interface, with some backend tests covering model behaviour.

 ## User Stories